Language:

 - Most beverages are served in flimsy plastic cups, be it beer or juice.
 Be careful when walking about…

 - Sweet tooth.
-Perhaps it was the fact that I ventured into Rio around Easter, but there was plenty of Lojas Americanas and street sellers selling giant chocolate eggs.
+Perhaps it was the fact that I ventured into Rio around Easter, but there were plenty of Lojas Americanas and street sellers selling giant chocolate eggs.
 But my general impression was that products such as Nutella are treated as such a delicacy here.
 Sadly, unlike my American cousins, there were no giant tubs of Nutella like the ones you can find in Walmart.
-However, I found that there are always options for my empanada, tapioca crepe or açaí bowl to have an additional sweetener.
+However, I found that there are always options for my empanada, tapioca crepe, or açaí bowl to have an additional sweetener.

-- Cariocas (I haven’t ventured to other parts of the country, but maybe someone could impart their knowledge) love ketchup.
+- Cariocas (I haven’t ventured to other parts of the country, but maybe someone could impart their knowledge) loves ketchup.
 In fact, they put it on everything.
 You’re even given little sachets for your little sandwich.

 If you want to visit Amy’s blog to read more about her travel adventures, visit Little Miss Noir.